MelonKony/millmint/content/utopia/society/state/government/interior/defence.md

 ❖ Read more: *[The Police of the Public](/posts/2022-01-11-police/#cosmopor--the-police-of-the-public)*
 {{< /hint >}}

 The *Police of the Public* (COSMOPOR) are the local police in Vekllei, mostly constabulary responsible for local policing.
+COSMOPOR are retained on a municipal level, and divided between municipalities in neighbourhoods known as commissions.
+A commission is lead by an Inspector or Qualified Constable.
+Each neighbourhood commission, which might comprise an area of thousands of people, is further subdivided in constabularies, which are the responsibility of a constable.
+Constables general know each person in their constabulary, and visits each residence regularly to confirm the welfare of their community and hear their grievances.

+Constables attend to the security and peacefulness of their jurisdictions, and are often unarmed.
+Most arrests and warrants are executed by Inspectors or VENOPOR officers rather than constables.
 {{</outline>}}
 {{</section>}}